chrisinajar/essey/README.md

 # essey
-An SSE EventSource that doesn't suck
+An EventSource that doesn't suck